-Recommendation 14b: If the Port approves the implementation of biometric air exit by an airline for use at SEA, it should partner with that airline on implementation of the Port's biometric air exit communications plan - including within the airport and to travelers.
+Recommendation 18b: If the Port approves the implementation of biometric air exit by an airline for use at SEA, it should partner with that airline on implementation of the Port's biometric air exit communications plan.

-Recommendation 15b: If the Port approves the implementation of biometric air exit by an airline for use at SEA, it should work with the airline to share the Port's annual accountability report through relevant airline communications channels.
-The airline should also disclose to the Port on a regular basis an assessment of compliance and any known or reasonably suspected violations, including complaints alleging violations.
+Recommendation 19b: If the Port approves the implementation of biometric air exit by an airline for use at SEA, it should work with the airline to share the Port's annual accountability report through relevant airline communications channels.
+The airline should also disclose to the Port as part of that annual reporting an assessment of compliance and any known or reasonably suspected violations, including complaints alleging violations and any disclosure of an individual's biometric data.